“P” is for premium, and that’s what the American Express Platinum Card is all about.

 This is an easy $200 you can enjoy without putting in any work.

 The Platinum Card Airport Lounge Access

-Take full advantage of The American Express Global Lounge Collection which unlocks access to over 1200 airport lounges worldwide.
+Take full advantage of The American Express Global Lounge Collection, which unlocks access to over 1200 airport lounges worldwide.

-Generally, to access these lounges, you need to show your Platinum Card, a boarding pass, and government-issued I.D.
+Generally, to access these lounges, you need to show your Platinum Card, a boarding pass, and a government-issued I.D.

 Hate flying?
 The free food, drinks, Wi-Fi, and even spa services will make your pre-flight enjoyable.